BenAgro314/JackalTourGuide/README.md

 ### World Control

-The dynamic elements of the world are controlled by a Gazebo plugin located in src/myhal\_simulator/puppeteer.cpp.
+The dynamic elements of the world are controlled by a Gazebo world plugin called Puppeteer, located in src/myhal\_simulator/puppeteer.cpp.
 This plugin is responsible for controlling the motion of the actors and cameras, as well as adding and dynamically modifying the models that allow for topics to be visualized in the Gazebo simulation.

 #### Actors